-The Company monitors capital adequacy as part of its continual capital management activities and at year end 2023 exceeds the Company's risk based benchmark for meeting capital adequacy.
-The Company received €250 in additional capital from its parent company during 2023 in order to ensure solvency and support business development.
+The Company monitors capital adequacy as part of its continual capital management activities and at year end 2024 is in line with the Company's risk based benchmark for meeting capital adequacy.

 In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA") which demonstrates that the Company continues to have adequate capital cover and options to manage solvency if necessary.
-The greatest risk exposure is within underwriting and market risk.
 There is further information in the SFCR on how the Company manages these risks, and how the risks are mitigated against.